innovatrics/smartface-integrations/README.md

 This repository contains integrations of Innovatrics SmartFace with various products or technologies.
 Repository is a combination of both the real world deployed code and the samples for demonstration purposes.

-## Fingera Adapter
+## Relay Connector
-Listens to gRPC access notifications and in case of granted access call Fingera (3rd party serfice) for further action.
-Check <a href="src/FingeraAdapter" >the code</a>.
+Listens to gRPC access notifications and in case of granted access calls relay to close the circuit and open the turnstile.
+Contains generic `IRelayConnector` in order to be extendable to wide range of relays, currently implemented working sample is Advantech WISE 4060.
+Check <a href="src/RelayConnector" >the code</a>.

 ## NX Witness Connector
 Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
 Check <a href="src/NX-witness-connector" >the code</a>.